aws-samples/aws-appsync-calorie-tracker-workshop/README.md

 In this workshop, you will build a serverless Calorie tracker application that will allow users to setup a calorie target goal, allows you to add,update and track the calories consumed or burned on a daily basis as well  receive food suggestions based on their food habits.

 Some of the features that you would be building today are:
-- User sign-up, login and logout
+- User sign-up, login and logout.
 - Set personal information like calorie target per day, height, weight etc.
 - Track activities through out the day like add calories (breakfast, lunch, dinner, snacks) and burn calories (workout, walk, run)
 - View suggested food based on the activities and personal information such as BMI.